TommySarkissian/Three.js-Block-Game/README.md

 ## Contributing

-We welcome contributions to improve the Three.js Block Game!
+We welcome contributions to improve the `Three.js Block Game`!
 Please fork the repository and submit pull requests.